argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/spack-pe.md

 Spack is an HPC-oriented package manager which ALCF uses to install software for the user environment.

+Users should not depend on libraries present in the system, but instead load them from `/soft` using Spack as described below.

 ALCF's Spack PE is a Spack-managed software stack which provides various build tools, utilities, and libraries.
 It consists of a base stack (`spack-pe-base`) and PrgEnv-dependent stacks (currently `spack-pe-gnu`).